← Back to all solutions

 What states can do

-1. Require local and school leaders to have school enrollment zones and budgets that ensure integration and resource equity.
+1. Require local and school leaders to have school assignment policies and budgets that ensure integration and resource equity.
 District leaders should also be compelled to demonstrate that any changes to school assignments advance equal educational opportunity.

 2. Provide funding and technical assistance to support district and school leaders in the work.
 This includes investing in state education agencies to ensure they can provide robust leadership and guidance for districts.